im-world/FIFO-Shift-Register-parametrised/README.md

-This is my very first program in Verilog, and hence I haven't touched on the finer aspects of the design such as timing and power consumption.
+This is the beginning of my journey with Verilog, and hence I haven't touched on the finer aspects of the design such as timing and power consumption.
 Please tweak the design according to your requirements, and avoid using it as it is.